Jokendo-collab/Jokendo-collab.github.io/README.md

 Commonly used model systems in molecular biology
 ![image](https://github.com/user-attachments/assets/5e952195-ff0f-4e67-8025-a1df0846c81e)

+### Genome assembly
+We performed hybrid assembly using Verkko assembler (version 2.2) [PMID: 36797493], using 25X PacBio HiFi and 300x ONT ultra-long sequencing data (reads lengths >= 100kb), producing the final assembly of size 1.4 Gb.
+More than 50% of the chromosomes were telomere-to-telomere as they were resolved in during the first Verkko assembly run.
+The remaining chromosomes had complex tangles which were then resolved using the ONT reads of more than 100kb.
+A semi-manual repeat resolution strategy was employed to further resolve the tangles.
+The re-alignment of the ultra-long ONT reads was done using GraphAligner v1.0.17 [PMID: 32972461], the resultant alignment graph was then used to identify the correct traversals.
+The reads traversing the correct paths were extracted and supplied to Verkko for gap patching.

 ### Gene annotation
 Did the lift off from the GRCz11 and the annotation file can be downloaded from here:
 ### Methylation pattern analysis